Cattenom Nuclear Power Plant

 The Cattenom Nuclear Power Plant is a nuclear power plant located in Grand Est in the Cattenom commune, France, on the Moselle River between Thionville (7 km upstream) and Trier (48 km downstream).
 It is close to the city of Luxembourg (22 km) and Metz (32 km).
-It is the twelfth largest nuclear power station in the world.
+It is France's second most powerful nuclear power plant, and the twelfth largest nuclear power station in the world.

 Description

 The site consists of 4 pressurized water reactors that were all built between 1979 and 1991 and have an electric output of 1300 MW each.
 The plant is a relatively modern and large nuclear power plant.
 In 2006 it produced the third most electricity (34 TWh) of the nuclear plants in France behind Gravelines (38.5 TWh) and Paluel (34.9 TWh).

 The plant employs about 1200 regular employees and about 1000 more during outage times.

 The station received its ISO 14001 certification in 2005, and gained its ISO 9001 and OHSAS 18001 in 2007.